-- (i) in the case of a Market Share Buy-Back, 5% above the average of the closing market prices of the Shares over the last 5 Market Days (a "Market Day" being a day on which the SGX-ST is open for trading of securities) on the SGX-ST on which transactions in the Shares were recorded, before the day of the Market Share Buy-Back by the Company, and deemed to be adjusted for any corporate action that occurs during such 5-day period and the day on which the Market Share Buy-Back was made; and - (ii) in the case of an Off-Market Share Buy-Back pursuant to an equal access scheme, 30% above the average of the closing market prices of the Shares over the last 5 Market Days on the SGX-ST on which transactions in the Shares were recorded, before the date on which the Company announces its intention to make an offer for the purchase or acquisition of Shares from shareholders, stating the purchase price for each Share and the relevant terms of the equal access scheme for effecting the Off-Market Share Buy-Back ("date of the making of the offer"), and deemed to be adjusted for any corporate action that occurs during such 5-day period and the date of the making of the offer; and - (d) the Directors and/or any of them be and are hereby authorised to complete and do all such acts and things (including executing such documents as may be required) as they and/or he may consider necessary or expedient to give effect to the transactions contemplated by this Resolution.
+- (i) in the case of a Market Share Buy-Back, 5% above the average of the closing market prices of the Shares over the last 5 Market Days (a "Market Day" being a day on which the SGX-ST is open for trading of securities) on the SGX-ST on which transactions in the Shares were recorded, before the day of the Market Share Buy-Back by the Company, and deemed to be adjusted for any corporate action that occurs during such 5-day period and the day on which the Market Share Buy-Back was made; and - in the case of an Off-Market Share Buy-Back pursuant to an equal access scheme, 30% above the average of the closing market prices of the Shares over the last 5 Market Days on the SGX-ST on which transactions in the Shares were recorded, before the date on which the Company announces its intention to make an offer for the purchase or acquisition of Shares from shareholders, stating the purchase price for each Share and the relevant terms of the equal access scheme for effecting the Off-Market Share Buy-Back ("date of the making of the offer"), and deemed to be adjusted for any corporate action that occurs during such 5-day period and the date of the making of the offer; and - (d) the Directors and/or any of them be and are hereby authorised to complete and do all such acts and things (including executing such documents as may be required) as they and/or he may consider necessary or expedient to give effect to the transactions contemplated by this Resolution.
 [See Explanatory Note (c)]

-Notice is hereby given that the Transfer Books and Register of Members of the Company will be closed on May 11, 2022 at 5.00 p.m. for the purpose of determining shareholders' entitlements to the proposed first and final one-tier tax exempt dividend of 4 cents per ordinary share for the financial year ended December 31, 2021 (the "Proposed Dividend").
+Notice is hereby given that the Transfer Books and Register of Members of the Company will be closed on May 11, 2023 at 5.00 p.m. for the purpose of determining shareholders' entitlements to the proposed first and final one-tier tax exempt dividend of 4 cents per ordinary share and a one-tier tax exempt special dividend of 1 cent per ordinary share for the financial year ended December 31, 2022 (the "Proposed Dividends").

 Duly completed transfers received by the Company's Registrar, Boardroom Corporate & Advisory Services Pte.
-Ltd., of 1 Harbourfront Avenue, #14-07 Keppel Bay Tower, Singapore 098632, up to 5.00 p.m. on May 11, 2022 will be registered to determine shareholders' entitlement to the Proposed Dividend.
-Members whose securities accounts with the Central Depository (Pte) Limited ("CDP") are credited with the shares as at 5.00 p.m. on May 11, 2022 will be entitled to such Proposed Dividend.
+Ltd., of 1 Harbourfront Avenue, #14-07 Keppel Bay Tower, Singapore 098632, up to 5.00 p.m. on May 11, 2023 will be registered to determine shareholders' entitlement to the Proposed Dividend.
+Members whose securities accounts with the Central Depository (Pte) Limited ("CDP") are credited with the shares as at 5.00 p.m. on May 11, 2023 will be entitled to such Proposed Dividends.

-The Proposed Dividend, if approved at the Annual General Meeting to be held on April 28, 2022, will be paid on May 20, 2022.
+The Proposed Dividends, if approved at the Annual General Meeting to be held on April 28, 2023, will be paid on May 23, 2023.